flutterbob/mapbox-gl-mvt/README.md

 # mapbox-gl-mvt
-using mapbox-gl to show mvt
+using mapbox-gl.js to show mvt and mbtiles